The Hunger Games

 The novels were all well received.
-In August 2012, the series ranked second, exceeded only by the Harry Potter series in NPR’s poll of the top 100 teen novels.
+In August 2012, the series ranked second, exceeded only by the Harry Potter series in NPR's poll of the top 100 teen novels.
 On August 17, 2012, Amazon announced the Hunger Games trilogy as its top seller, surpassing the record previously held by the Harry Potter series.
 As of 2014, the trilogy has sold more than 65 million copies in the U.S. alone, with The Hunger Games selling over 28 million copies, Catching Fire over 19 million, and Mockingjay over 18 million.
 The series has been sold in 56 territories and translated into 51 languages.

-A prequel novel, titled The Ballad of Songbirds and Snakes, about the early days of the Hunger Games, featuring a young Coriolanus Snow as the protagonist, was released on May 19, 2020.
+Following the release of the initial trilogy, Collins published two prequels.
+The first, titled The Ballad of Songbirds and Snakes, was released in May 2020 and takes place during the earlier days of the Hunger Games, featuring a young Coriolanus Snow as the protagonist.
 By 2023, the prequel had sold over 3.5 million copies in North America and was available in 39 languages across 39 territories.
+A film adaptation was released on November 17, 2023.

-Another prequel novel, titled Sunrise on the Reaping, taking place after the previous prequel but before the trilogy, follows a young Haymitch Abernathy through his victory of the 2nd Quarter Quell (50th Hunger Games edition).
+The second prequel novel, titled Sunrise on the Reaping, takes place after the previous prequel but before the trilogy.
+It follows a young Haymitch Abernathy through his victory of the 50th Hunger Games, also known as the 2nd Quarter Quell.
 It was published March 18, 2025, and is currently set to have a film adaptation releasing November 20, 2026.